Skip to content

 Swing Districts

 Maximum impact in purple districts where independent voters decide outcomes.
-Veteran advantage can flip races that would otherwise be coin tosses.
-This is where the veteran strategy delivers the highest ROI.
+The veteran advantage can shift races that would otherwise be toss-ups.

 Suburban Battlegrounds

-College-educated suburban voters respond strongly to competence signals.
-Military leadership experience resonates with voters who work in corporate management.
+College-educated suburban voters respond to competence signals.
+Military leadership experience resonates with voters who work in corporate management and value professional accomplishment.

 Post-9/11 Veterans

-Iraq and Afghanistan veterans have special credibility on foreign policy and national security issues that dominated recent election cycles.
+Iraq and Afghanistan veterans have particular authority on foreign policy and national security issues that have shaped recent election cycles.

 Anti-Establishment Cycles